Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Simulation studies

-We test the bounded null $H_{\vecle \bm{0}}$ that all individual treatment effects are non-positive (or equivalently $\tau_{\max}\le 0$) based on the randomization $p$-values $p_{\bm{Z}, \bm{0}}$.
-Figures \ref{fig:max_effect}(a)--(c) show the power of the test using different test statistics with sample size $n=120$ and significance level $ 0.1$, under different parameter values of $(\tau_0, \sigma)$.
-From Figures \ref{fig:max_effect}(a)--(c), the performance of the difference-in-means and Wilcoxon rank sum statistics is very similar.
+We first see that the performance of the difference-in-means and Wilcoxon rank sum (equivalent to Stephenson rank sum with $s=2$ under the CRE) statistics are very similar.
 When the average treatment effect is non-positive, both of them have almost no power to detect positive maximum effect.
-When there is moderately large average treatment effect, both difference-in-means and Wilcoxon rank sum are able to detect positive effects; however, their power deteriorates when the variability of individual treatment effects increases.
-Note that under the CRE the Wilcoxon rank sum statistic is equivalent to Stephenson rank sum with $s=2$.
-From Figures \ref{fig:max_effect}(a)--(c), when $s$ increases, the Stephenson rank sum statistic is able to detect positive maximum effects, even when the average treatment effect is negative.
+However, when $s$ increases the Stephenson rank sum statistic is able to detect the presence of positive maximum effects, even when the average treatment effect is non-positive (see bottom-left).